Categories

 FCPA Survival Guide

 How can you survive an FCPA enforcement action?
 In this special podcast series, Tom Fox and Nick Gallo outline the Top 10 things you can do to reduce your overall fine and penalty, perhaps down to a complete declination.
 All of the actions you can take come from recent DOJ prosecutions under the FCPA and speeches from DOJ representatives.
 This podcast, sponsored by Ethico, is the companion series to the book The FCPA Survival Guide: Surviving and Thriving a Foreign Corrupt Practices Act Enforcement Action.
-Today, we discuss the DOJ requirement that your remediation begins with a root cause analysis.
+Today, we discuss lesson number seven: changing your business model.

 Key Highlights and Issues: